clach/Realtime-Vulkan-Hair/README.md

 ![](images/CorrectedVelocityUpdate.PNG)

-In this equation, i refers is the point we are currently updating and i + 1 refers to the point below it, farther from the root. d refers to the correction vector of the point, meaning the difference between its previous frame's position and its updated position.
+In this equation, `i` refers is the point we are currently updating and `i + 1` refers to the point below it, farther from the root. `d` refers to the correction vector of the point, meaning the difference between its previous frame's position and its updated position.
 Because this velocity update requires correction vector of the point below, and we calculate position updates in order of root to tip, we perform this corrected velocity update after all points have had their position updated.

 The following gif demonstrates what the hair dynamics look like with this simulation model applied.
 There are no additional constraints or collisions.

 ![](images/Milestone1Demo.gif)

 ### Object Collision
 Our approach for object collision is to apply a penalty force upon collision, rather than a preventative technique.
-This means that our simulation allows strands to enter into the surface of the collision geometry, but as soon as it does, it will get pushed out in the next frame.
+This means that our simulation allows strands to enter into the surface of the collision geometry, but as soon as they do, they will get pushed out in the next frame.
 By making the collision geometry slightly larger than the rendered geometry, the slight collision into the geometry is rarely noticeable.

 When updating the position of a point on the strand, we first check if it is inside one of the collision ellipsoids.
 If it is, we apply a zero-length spring force to push the point out of the surface.
 This force is added to the external forces with gravity and any other external forces.
 The zero-length spring force acts as if there is a very stiff spring such that any distance away from the center of the spring gets penalized.
 This spring acts along the normal of the surface of the geometry at the point of collision.
 The force added is the following: